.

 Dennis Winsten emphasized the difference between integration and interfacing.
 He explained that many people use these terms interchangeably, but they should not.

-Interfacing involves the transmission of transactions and messages between disparate laboratory software systems, whereas integration implies all data is contained within a single unified system.
+Interfacing transmits transactions and messages between disparate laboratory software systems.
+In contrast, integration unifies all data within a single system.

-Modifications between interfaced systems often lead to retesting, downtime, and data remapping, along with potential inconsistencies in how each system displays information.
-If one system goes offline, it creates uncertainty about data accuracy, redundancy, and which system contains the most up-to-date records.
+Laboratory information system interfacing presents significant challenges.
+Modifications between interfaced diagnostic lab software often lead to retesting, downtime, and data remapping, as well as potential inconsistencies in how each system displays information.
+If one goes offline, it creates uncertainty about data accuracy, redundancy, and which system contains the most up-to-date records.

 Discover More: Why Integrated LIS System and Lab RCM Software is a Catalyst for Growth